Michael Allagas, et al., v. BP Solar International, Inc., et al.

 2. all compensation agreed to between BP and the Pending Warranty Claimant had not been paid as of January 23, 2017.

-If you agreed to a settlement amount to be paid, the ICA shall administer that settlement, as agreed upon, providing compensation at the times and in the amounts agreed with the Class Member out of the Common Fund Trust Account or Claims Made Trust Account, as applicable.
-However, no Class Member shall be entitled to additional remedies or compensation duplicative of that administered by BP prior to January 23, 2017.
+If you agreed to a settlement amount to be paid, the ICA administered that settlement, as agreed upon, providing compensation at the times and in the amounts agreed with the Class Member out of the Common Fund Trust Account or Claims Made Trust Account, as applicable.
+However, no Class Member was entitled to additional remedies or compensation duplicative of that administered by BP prior to January 23, 2017.

 • No. You will not get benefits if you excluded yourself from the Settlement.